-I paddled the dinghy quietly up to the sandy beach.
-The sounds that Isles Ristol greeted me with was the lapping and washing of the waves and bird sounds as they swooped and dashed above in the blue sky.
-With the dinghy dragged well up the beach and made I turned and set off for the high point.
+Having anchored my yacht Trade Winds in the wonderful sandy bottom bay on the south side of the island, I paddled the dinghy quietly up to the sandy beach.
+The sounds that Isles Ristol greeted me ashore with the sound of lapping waves and bird sounds as they swooped and dashed above in the blue sky.
+With the dinghy dragged well up the beach and made I turned and set off for the high point of another Scottish island.

 The island was simply alive with wildlife and fauna of all sorts and types.
 The 71m top is unnamed on an OS map and my trusty Haswell Smith Scottish Islands bible does not list the island.
 It was a steady climb with one false peak that had me dip back down into a hollow before reaching the top ridge and the little cairn.
 All the way I picked a route that offered the secure stability of the bared rock rather than the risks of the deep grass meadowlands and hidden holes and ditches to stumble down.